-Part One: Poppyland
+Part 1: Poppyland

-It is October, 1921.
+It is October 1921.
 Dr John Watson, now almost seventy, has accustomed himself to a life of retirement.
 He is surprised, then, to encounter his old friend, Mr Sherlock Holmes, rising out of the early evening mist like a wraith.
 There are things they have to discuss, he says, matters from the distant past.
-It is important, he says, that Watson hears at last a full account of what happened to Holmes during his years away from England when, believed by the world to be dead following his battle with Professor Moriarty, he travelled incognito overseas…
+It is important, he says, that Watson hears, at last, a full account of what happened to Holmes during his years away from England when believed by the world to be dead following his battle with Professor Moriarty, he travelled incognito overseas…

-Part Two: At the Gates of Shambhala
+Part 2: At the Gates of Shambhala

 1892.
 At the heart of Tibet, a world away from London, where a grieving Dr Watson is battling demons of his own, stands an ancient monastery, abandoned for generations but now the source of rumours of the most peculiar and terrible kind.
 For strangers have lately invaded this place and pressed it into service for their dark schemes.
 Those who dwell nearby have come to live in fear and sorrow.
 What good fortune, then, that a certain noted Norwegian explorer should happen to have found himself in the vicinity...

-Part Three: The Man in the Moonlight
+Part 3: The Man in the Moonlight

 Mr Sherlock Holmes is the kind of man whom it is practically impossible to imagine ever having been a child, so fixed and set is his nature.
 Yet even he was once an infant, his childhood as fraught with peril as his adult life.
 That time, long past, still haunts him – one element most of all, the figure of a stranger, standing without and gazing upwards, his thin, pale face haloed by moonlight.

-Part Four: The Tragedy of Pargetter Square
+Part 4: The Tragedy of Pargetter Square

 Here is where it ends: with a murderer in Pargetter Square, with the detective and a tyrant come face to face in Baker Street, with desperate ambition and wickedness incarnate, with an assassin’s bullet and with old friends working, unknowingly, as one.